DustyDogCodex/Mini-Message-Board/README.md

 2. Adding authentication using PassportJS to allow users to create accounts and track their messages/message history.

 3. Allowing users to add images/gifs along with their messages.

+4. Adding a loading animation/screen while the app is loading messages.